fulepo/NIPALS/README.md

 Functions to perform principal components analysis by NIPALS decomposition of a data matrix are given.

 The functions are written to run under MATLAB 2015a.
+To run the function it is necessary also the "scaledata.m" function.
+It is available in the present repository but it can also be found on MatlabExchange (developed by Ani).

 RECOMMENDATIONS ON DATA PREPARATION